informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/13-concrete-composition.md

 # Concrete Composition

-Now that we have both `SimpleGreeter` and `DaytimeGreeter` implemented, we can look at how we can define a fully application context that satisfies the constraints of both greeters.
+Now that we have both `SimpleGreeter` and `DaytimeGreeter` implemented, we can look at how we can define a full application context that satisfies the constraints of both greeters.
 To better structure our application, we also separate out different parts of the code into separate modules.